There are many uses for vinegar in the garden. From getting rid of weeds to keeping away pests, there is a role for it in your vegetable garden.

 14. Clean and Wash Vegetables

-Soaking freshly picked crops in vinegar and water will loosen dirt and kill some bacteria.
+Soaking freshly picked crops in vinegar and water can remove dirt and help kill bacteria.
 Scrub off any remaining dirt, rinse, and dry.
-The solution will also give a clean, healthy shine to the produce.

 15. Keep Away Snakes

-Snakes are natural predators of many garden pests, but of course, some snakes can be dangerous to be around.
+Some snakes can be dangerous to be around.
 Moreover, many people just dislike them, even if they are harmless.

 Spraying white vinegar around the perimeter of the property, bodies of water, and entry points to your home will help deter snakes.

-16. Clean Birdbath and Fountain
+17. Clean Birdbath

 Next, apply the solution to the target container and leave it to soak for a while.
 Finally, scrub thoroughly to get rid of dirt and algae.

-17. Keep Cut Flowers from Wilting
+18. Keep Cut Flowers Fresh Longer

-Combine two tablespoons of vinegar with one tablespoon of sugar and a quart of water.
+Combine two tablespoons of vinegar with one tablespoon of sugar and a quart of warm water.
 Next, add the solution to a vase and put your flowers in it.

-19. Clean Hands
+20. Clean Hands

 Even with gardening gloves, hands can get dirty after working in the garden or stained from fruit picking.
-But using some undiluted apple cider vinegar on your hands will help get rid of the excess dirt and stains.

 Just wish I could have printed this out for a reference.